 This theme-based approach will enhance Québec’s presence and influence on the world stage.
-The nomination of emissaries is part of the initiatives undertaken by the Ministry and the official foreign representations of Québec as well as those of various government departments and agencies.
+The nomination of envoys is part of the initiatives undertaken by the Ministry and the official foreign representations of Québec as well as those of various government departments and agencies.

 Jean Lemire has been sailing the world’s oceans for over 15 years to raise public awareness of important environmental issues.
 His work on climate change and biodiversity has led to major scientific missions, including a three-year world tour to study the status of world biodiversity in collaboration with the Secretariat of the UN Convention on Biological Diversity.